AdelePrism/Magic-System/docs/Characters/Samantha/ℹ️ Info.md

 ## Personal Details
 Samantha is an aspiring witch.
-She has long, sunset blonde hair and is quite tall and skinny.
+She has long, blonde hair and is around 5'10 and skinny.

 She is impatient and hasty, if she sees the solution to a problem, she won't hesitate to do it herself.
 She is also stubborn, and insists on doing things her way, even if there is a better option.